The Goals of The Southern Agrarian blog

 I’ll Take My Stand: The South and the Agrarian Tradition

 The Southern Agrarian is published by Stephen Clay McGehee.
 Born-Again Christian, grandfather, husband, business owner, Southerner, aspiring Southern Gentleman.
-Publisher of The Southern Agrarian.
-President/Owner of Adjutant Workshop, Inc. (a software development company), Vice President of Gather The Fragments Bible Mission, Inc. (Sierra Leone, West Africa), Webmaster – Military Order of The Stars and Bars, Kentucky Colonel.
+Publisher of The Southern Agrarian and Be A Southern Gentleman.
+President/Owner of Adjutant Workshop, Inc. (a software development company), Vice President of Gather The Fragments Bible Mission, Inc. (Sierra Leone, West Africa), Quartermaster and Webmaster – Military Order of The Stars and Bars, Kentucky Colonel.

 Enjoy these photos of the Southern Agrarian life.
 Unless otherwise noted, all photos by Stephen Clay McGehee.